Its-Vinz/GradientCSS/README.md

-# GradientCSS aka Grand Gradient
+# Gradient backround color picker

-It's a simple gradient generator providing backgroundImage css property using javascript
+It's a simple gradient generator by providing backgroundImage css property using javascript

 [Click to see demo](https://grandgradient.netlify.app/)

-[Netlify Account : dev.vinayakpawar@gmail.com]